mtford90/siesta/DOCS.md

 # HTTP

-Before using the HTTP extension you first need to define a baseURL on your collection.
+Before using HTTP you first need to define a baseURL on your collection.

 ```
 var Github = siesta.collection('Github');